Treatment for Acne Scars

 - Fillers: A filler injection can fill depressed scars rather than attempt to remove them.
 Collagen, fat, or hyaluronic acid may be used.
 These eventually get absorbed, so repeat treatments are often required every few months.
 Recovery time is minimal.

 For most treatments, a few days of recovery are required to heal, but in the case of micro-dermabrasion and fillers, there’s no downtime.
 If acne has caused scarring in your skin, dermatological treatment is required if your goal is to improve your appearance.
 Permanent scarring is still a possibility, which is why lasers are often used; they reduce this risk.
-For advice and treatment from the best dermatologist in Los Angeles, contact LDI at one of our three locations—LDI of Los Angeles, LDI of Covina, or LDI of Newport Beach.
+For advice and treatment from the best dermatologist in Los Angeles, contact LDI at our main location—LDI of Covina.
 We offer top-notch acne scar removal services for people in Southern California.
 Contact us today at 866-809-1102 to learn more or use our online self-scheduler to book a visit and a complimentary consultation.